Samvit-Kini/Samvit_BSE_Portfolio/index.md

 -->
 # First Milestone
 ## Summary
-For my first milestone, I used Python to move the Ball Tracking Robot forward and backwards using motors.
+For my first milestone, I used Python to move the Ball Tracking Robot forward and backward using motors.
 Reaching this goal took a couple of steps:

 1. My first step was to set up my Raspberry Pi 4.
 The goal of this step was to connect to the Pi remotely without connecting it to my computer with a lot of wires.
 This step made me follow a lot of the instructions provided by Blue Stamp Engineering.
 I was sometimes confused about which wires went where; however, it was relatively easy.
 2. My second step was to build the base of my robot, which came in a small kit including a plastic base, two motors, two large wheels, one small rotating wheel, and a battery source.
 This also came with instructions, giving me small steps to build it.